-Most services offered by business associates will be; actuarial, consulting, managerial, administrative, accounting services, accreditation, financial and data aggregation.
+Most services offered by business associates will be; actuarial, consulting, managerial, administrative, accounting services, accreditation, financial, and data aggregation.
 Otherwise, the business associate definition can also be found at 45 CFR 160.103.

-Which are types of HIPAA Business Associates?
+Which are the types of HIPAA Business Associates?

 - A third party administrator who assists a health care entity in the processing of claims

 - An accounting firm whose involvement in a healthcare facility deals with the handling of protected eHealth information.

 - A legal representative whose services involve the handling of protected eHealth information.